Error Analysis of Tensor-Train Cross Approximation: Cross Approximation for Tensor Train Decomposition

 Then the cross approximation $\wh{\mathcal{T}}$ in \eqref{TEBTTCA3_1} with appropriate thresholding parameters $\tau_k$ for the truncated pseudo-inverse satisfies

 where $\lesssim$ means less than or equal to up to some universal constant. \end{theorem}

 The proof of \Cref{TEBTTCA3_4_3} is given in {Appendix} \ref{ARFP_1_3}.
 As in \eqref{eq:CA-tensor-fro-bound}, the right hand side of \eqref{TEBTTCA3_4_4} scales only polynomially in $\epsilon$ and logarithmically in terms of the order $N$.
 Compared with \eqref{eq:CA-tensor-fro-bound}, the guarantee in \eqref{TEBTTCA3_4_4} holds for any cross approximation, but the quality of the cross approximation depends on the tensor $\calT$ as well as the selected rows and columns as reflected by the parameters $a$ and $c$.
 On one hand, $\norm{[{\bm W}_{(k)}(I^{\leq k},:)]^{\dag}}{}$ and $\norm{[{{\bm V}_{(k)}}(I^{>k},:)]^{\dag}}{}$ can achieve their smallest possible value 1 when the singular vectors ${\bm W}_{(k)}$ and ${\bm V}_{(k)}$ are the canonical basis.
 On the other hand, one may construct examples with large $\norm{[{\bm W}_{(k)}(I^{\leq k},:)]^{\dag}}{}$ and $\norm{[{{\bm V}_{(k)}}(I^{>k},:)]^{\dag}}{}$.
 Nevertheless, these terms can be upper bounded by selecting appropriate rows and columns.
 For example, for any orthonormal matrix $\mW\in\R^{m\times r}$, if we select $I$ such that $\mW(I,:)$ has maximal volume among all $|I|\times r$ submatrices of $\mW$, then $\norm{\mW(I,:)^{\dag}}{} \le \sqrt{1 + \frac{r(m - |I|)}{|I| - r +1}}$ \cite[Proposition 5.1]{Hamm21}.
+In practice, without knowing ${\bm W}_{(k)}$ and ${\bm V}_{(k)}$, we may instead find the interpolation sets by maximizing the volume of $\mT^{\langle k \rangle}(I^{\le k}, I^{>k})$ using algorithms such as greedy restricted cross interpolation (GRCI) \cite{Savostyanov14}.
+We may also exploit derandomized algorithms \cite{Cortinovis20Low} to find interpolation sets that could potentially yield small quantities $a,b,c$.
 We finally note that \Cref{TEBTTCA3_4_3} uses the truncated pseudo-inverse in \eqref{TEBTTCA3_1} with appropriate $\tau_k$.
 We also observe from the experiments in \Cref{SIMRESULTS} that the truncated pseudo-inverse could lead to better performance than the inverse (or pseudo-inverse) for TT cross approximation \eqref{TEBTTCA3_1}.